angular/angular/aio/content/guide/view-encapsulation.md

 There are two kinds of generated attributes:

-* An element that would be a shadow DOM host in native encapsulation has a generated `_nghost` attribute.
+* An element that would be a shadow DOM host in native encapsulation has a generated `data-ngh...` attribute.
 This is typically the case for component host elements.
-* An element within a component's view has a `_ngcontent` attribute that identifies to which host's emulated shadow DOM this element belongs.
+* An element within a component's view has a `data-ngc...` attribute that identifies to which host's emulated shadow DOM this element belongs.

 The exact values of these attributes aren't important.
 They are automatically